HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 1. The Ski Club building envelope should be moved as close to the

-yolleyball courts (west) as possible in order to preserye the
+volleyball courts (west) as possible in order to preserve the

 "ski down" in its present location.

-Conditional Use approyal for the Ski Club Building shall be
+2. Conditional Use approval for the Ski Club Building shall be

 considered at the Precise SPA Plan stage.